davidjspencer/debugproxy/readme.md

 debugProxy is a web UI for mitmproxy.
 It's also the UI for (debugproxy.com)[1].

-__Note: The server implementation for this project is currently incomplete and many of the features in the UI are not yet supported by the server.
-Currently requests can be passivly views, but intercepting and modifying requests is not implemented.
-The initial goal is to get the server to feature parity with debugproxy.com and build a package that can be easily installed with `pip`.__
+_Note: The server implementation for this project is currently incomplete and many of the features in the UI are not yet supported by the server.
+Currently requests can be passivly viewed, but intercepting and modifying requests is not implemented.
+The initial goal is to get the server to feature parity with debugproxy.com and build a package that can be easily installed with `pip`._

 ## Development